CS2103JAN2017-W09-B1/main/docs/UserGuide.md

 This command will allow you to customize your very own commands in Burdens!

-Let's beign to create an alias in Burdens.
+Let's begin to create an alias in Burdens.

 Here are the **allowed formats**: